ActionCrafting/larp-props/weapons/large-core-construction.md

 ![](./images/3.jpg "Factory end-cap, in place")

 ### Layer 1 alternative: DIY Hard plastic

-Without a pre-made hard plastic stopper, we can craft one with a "3D printer pen" and a sanding device:
+Without a pre-made hard plastic stopper, we can craft one with a "3D printer pen" and sandpaper:

 ![](./images/6.jpg "A 3D printer pen")

-An initial application of plastic will be quite messy, but by alternating between applying plastic, compressing it (with a heat-proof glove) and sanding the result to expose any flaws, we can produce a solid block to contain the end of the fibreglass:
+An initial application of plastic will be quite messy, but by alternating between applying plastic, compressing it (with a heat-proof glove) and sanding the result to expose any flaws, we can quickly produce a solid cap that contains the end of the fibreglass and acts as an initial abrasion barrier.

 ![](./images/8.jpg "After one coat")